Top (character): The New 52

 In The New 52 (a 2011 reboot of the DC Comics universe), a version of Top exists under the name of Turbine.
 Roscoe Hynes was a Tuskegee Airman who led a squadron of prototype planes on its first combat mission during World War II.
 During the battle Hynes breaks formation to test the prototype plane's flight capabilities, and disappears into thin air.
 It is later revealed that Hynes was absorbed into the Speed Force dimension and trapped there for about seventy years.
 Driven insane due to isolation, he tried desperately to escape using his newfound ability to control the wind, but this only served to create massive wormholes that pulled people and objects (including an entire ship) into the Speed Force.
 The Flash, trying to save the ship's passengers, enters the Force.
-Turbine confronts him, and their battle ends with both being sent back to Earth An amnesic Hynes later reappears in Central City; he recovers his memories upon hearing The Flash being mentioned and promises to tell Patty Spivot (who believes Barry Allen is dead) where Barry is.
+Turbine confronts him, and their battle ends with both being sent back to Earth.
+An amnesic Hynes later reappears in Central City; he recovers his memories upon hearing The Flash being mentioned and promises to tell Patty Spivot (who believes Barry Allen is dead) where Barry is.
+Hynes is later killed by Captain Cold while imprisoned in Iron Heights.

 A separate character named Roscoe Dillon appears later in The New 52 as one of the "Acolytes of Zoom".
-This character does not use the codename of his Pre-New 52 counterpart.
 This version also has the ability to control centrifugal force, having created a tornado in his hometown prior to being found by Zoom.

-In the Watchmen sequel Doomsday Clock, Top and his fellow Rogues are among the villains that attend the underground meeting held by Riddler that talks about the Superman Theory.